jparnaudeau/terraform-postgresql-database-admin/README.md

 The module is divided into 2 sub-modules and several examples that illustrates different aspects covered by this module.

-* The creation of the database with the roles and the permissions associated with (named `grant` inside postgresql).
+* **create-database** : The creation of the database with the roles and the permissions associated with (named `grant` inside postgresql).
-* The creation of the user.
+* **create-users** : The creation of users and their permissions.
 For security perspectives, user inherits permissions from role.
 For user, used by a `human`, its password should have an expiration date.
 For non-human users (used inside an application), a `rotation mechanism` should increase your security.
 Using `AWS SecretsManager' could help you to achieve this requirement.

 ## Usecases